Severiano de Heredia: Legacy

 Severiano de Heredia was a radical progressive and a secular-minded freethinker, having fought in favor of public school and continuing education.
 As a strong advocate for the separation of church and state he played a very active role in the struggle for free, secular and compulsory education, professional training and the creation of municipal libraries.
 As an early ecologist, he devoted himself to improving the electric car.

 Some versions claim that his last years were dedicated to work in the development of the electric car, which is why some qualify him as a pioneer of environmentalism.
 They also say that in this activity he pledged up to the last weight of his fortune, dying in misery.
 There are no clear precedents in this regard.

 Tribute

 Severiano de Heredia died of meningitis at his home in Paris, on 9 February 1901.
 Some one hundred and ten years after his death, historian Paul Estrade found no remaining public recognition for his career in his thoroughly researched biography.
-The Mairie de Paris announced in 2013 that a walkway in the 17th arrondissement of Paris will be dedicated to de Heredia in the name of equality and diversity.
+On September 10, 2013, at the initiative of Socialist elected official Lamine Ndaw and with the support of Mayor Bertrand Delanoë, her name was associated with a thoroughfare in the 17th arrondissement, as part of an operation to improve the diversity and parity of outstanding personalities in the public space19.
+Rue Severiano-de-Heredia is located in the Batignolles district.The Mairie de Paris announced in 2013 that a walkway in the 17th arrondissement of Paris will be dedicated to de Heredia in the name of equality and diversity.
 In 2015, a walkway in front of a new building was named rue Severiano de Heredia.
 In the naming ceremony, the then mayor of Paris, Anne Hidalgo, spoke: